petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-microservices.md

 ## Object Validation Rule Client Extension

 Object Validation Rule client extensions define custom [validations](./objects/creating-and-managing-objects/validations.md) that you can add to object definitions.
-They work by defining external event handlers that bind to object entry submission events and execute when users create or update entries.
+They define external event handlers that bind to object entry submission events and execute when users create or update entries.
 When creating these client extensions, you can use any number of conditions for determining valid field inputs, but each condition must set and return the `validationCriteriaMet` key as either `true` or `false`.
 See [`ObjectValidationRule1RestController`](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-sample-workspace/client-extensions/liferay-sample-etc-spring-boot/src/main/java/com/liferay/sample/ObjectValidationRule1RestController.java) for a basic example.

 To use this type of client extension, add the `objectValidationRule` type to your `client-extension.yaml` file: